mihakrumpestar/dotfiles-android/README.md

 Launchers:

 - [lunar-launcher](https://github.com/iamrasel/lunar-launcher): gestures are too clunky, a lot of useless and distracting panels, can't set to my wallpaper
-- [Olauncher](https://github.com/tanujnotes/Olauncher): ok, but missing a lot of settings
+- [Olauncher](https://github.com/tanujnotes/Olauncher): ok, but missing too much settings
+- [EasyLauncher](https://github.com/DroidWorksStudio/EasyLauncher): was ok, but then in v3.0.0 got somehow broken top and bottom swipe, which no longer worked even if reversed back to v2.8.0.
+Restore from backup also did not work in both of these versions.

 ## Optional